Musing in my Underoos

 Mom? … No, we’re on high alert here… I’ve got a blog post to write!
 Tyranny to poke at!
 Tyrants to barbeque!

 Anyway… Mr. Eric “Phenomenal” Simmons is concerned that all are one click away from mucho heresies.
-(A little Spanish lingo there for you) Well, I supposed we could go back to the days of mass illiteracy like say oh… the 15th century when good ol’ Johnny C wrote his Institutes.
-I figure that might have kept folk from getting bit by the boogie man of bad ideas–
+(A little Spanish lingo there for you.)
+Well, I suppose we could go back to the days of mass illiteracy like say oh… the 15th century when good ol’ Johnny C wrote his Institutes.
+I figure that might have kept folks from getting bit by the Boogieman of bad ideas–

 Uno momento por favor…. just thought of something…..